smartcontractkit/chainlink/core/scripts/chaincli/DEBUGGING.md

 Execute the following command based on your upkeep type:

-- For custom logic, if a block number is given we use that block, otherwise we use the latest block:
+- For custom logic:

     ```bash
     go run main.go keeper debug UPKEEP_ID [OPTIONAL BLOCK_NUMBER]
     ```
+    If you don't specify a block number, the debugging script uses the latest block.

 - For log trigger upkeep: